 - Physicians who perform forensic exams on sexual assault survivors:

-- Complete forensic evidence collection training
+- Must complete forensic evidence collection training requirement

 - Physicians who treat tick-borne diseases:

 - Must complete CME in treatment of tick-borne diseases